-For schools to provide a conducive environment for positive dispositional development in our students, it is of critical importance that the messaging about values, character, social-emotional well-being, and citizenship is consistently and coherently demonstrated in the various experiences the student encounters throughout the school day.
-A common language used intentionally by all members of the school community will demonstrate coherence between intentions, goals, actions, decisions, habits, and behaviours.
-Systems and structures in the school also support and make explicit the messaging on the centrality of the development of students' character and citizenship dispositions in the school environment.
+For schools to provide a conducive environment for positive dispositional development in our students, it is of critical importance that the messaging about values, character, socialemotional well-being, and citizenship is consistently and coherently demonstrated in the various experiences the student encounters throughout the school day.
+A common language used intentionally by all members of the school community will demonstrate coherence between intentions, goals, actions, decisions, habits and behaviours.
+Systems and structures in the school, e.g. school discipline and tiered system of support, also support and make explicit the messaging on the centrality of the development of students' character and citizenship dispositions in the school environment.